-However, the dietary supplement market is flooded with products that are full of fat and carbs.
-These protein powders will not only create a barrier to weight loss goals but could also mean that you pile on some unwanted fat.
+However, the dietary supplement industry is flooded with products that are full of fat and carbs.
+These protein powders will not only create a barrier to your fitness goals but could also mean that you pile on some unwanted fat.

-Over the years, our team here at Total Shape has managed to find some low-calorie protein powders that we generally recommend to our clients, especially for weight loss.
-Here are the top picks for the best protein powders with low calories.
+Over the years, our team here at Total Shape has managed to find some low-calorie protein powders that we generally recommend to our clients, especially for losing weight.

 Let's take a closer look.